‘DWTS’ Season 24 Cast: Official List Of Celebs And Pros Released By ABC

-Scroll down for the complete DWTS Season 24 cast list, including the pro-dance pairings, a lineup that includes an interesting mix of TV stars, athletes, music artist, a professional bull rider and more.
+Scroll down for the complete Dancing with the Stars Season 24 cast list, including the pro-dance pairings, a lineup that includes an interesting mix of TV stars, athletes, music artist, a professional bull rider, and more.
 Yes, a bull rider.
 Now, that’s something new!

 Find the complete lineup of celebrity dancers and their pro dance partners below.